pabloboo/mynotes/README.md

 pushNamedAndRemoveUntil → pushing is the concept of having a screen and moving phisically another screen on top of it.
 Remove means that you first remove the other screens and then put the new one on top.

 Put a comma at the end of each parameter so when you tap shift+alt+f it indents correctly.

+# Cleaning up our routes

+Hardcoding is copy-pasting a value everywhere you use it so when you have to change it you have to change the value everywhere you used it.
+You should create a variable to avoid hardcoding so you only have to change the value in only one place.
+You don’t want to repeat yourself.

+Put route maps in one files as constants.